-Ordinarily we will ask the question: does the autor of the text believe that the growth of the variable A leads to the increase or decrease of the variable B?
-There are very different normal language statements applicable to such coding, e.g. quantitative relations (in the form of "the more A, the more B"), real relations between cause and effect ("A is a cause of B"), qualitative relations specification ("if A improved, then the quality of B would also increase"), statistical generalizations ("if A, then mostly also B" applies) and many others.
+Ordinarily we will ask the question: does the author of the text believe that the growth of the variable A leads to an increase or decrease of the variable B?
+There are very different normal language statements applicable to such coding, e.g. quantitative relations (in the form of "the more A, the more B"), real relations between cause and effect ("A is a cause of B"), qualitative relations specification ("if A improved, then the quality of B would also increase"), statistical generalizations ("if A, then mostly also B" applies), and many others.

-In addition we can distinguish between causal influences which have either a favourable or an unfavourable effect on another variable.
+In addition we can distinguish between causal influences which have either a favorable or an unfavorable effect on another variable.

 The analysis of causal assumptions leads to complex nets of opinions about influence relations, which can be used in new situations for orientation.
-A multiplicity of executed projects showed that causal networks which represent hypothetical relations contribute substantially to preparing decision planning in new situations5.
+A multiplicity of executed projects showed that causal networks which represent hypothetical relations contribute substantially to preparing decision planning in new situations.

-Besides, a colour can be assigned to each variable in the causal expression list Different colours will be assigned to basic values, main goals, subordinate goals, measures, or invariable basic conditions.
+Additionally, a color can be assigned to each variable in the causal expression list.
+Different colors will be assigned to basic values, main goals, subordinate goals, measures, or invariable basic conditions.
 There are guidelines for this procedure.
 But the distinction between intrinsic basic values and main goals, lower goals or measures is made by the analyst.

-In our project ethical values were coded in blue, ethical conflicts or problems which may also express aims grey, goals in green, measures in yellow and conditions which cannot be changed in bright yellow.
+In our project, ethical values were coded in blue, ethical conflicts or problems which may also express aims gray, goals in green, measures in yellow and conditions which cannot be changed in bright yellow.